michauMiau/AdvanceOS-for-cardputer/README.md

 - X is B button
 - ENTER is START button
 - BACKSPACE / DEL button is SELECT button
+- in emulator NES or GBC also "L" and "K" "1" and "2" and "WASD" keys suppurted

 # in Media Player
 - [ back 7 second